7 Amazon Kitchen Finds I Bought That Were Worth Every Single Penny

 I bought a large acacia wood cutting board, and I genuinely did not expect to have feelings about it.

-But the first time I used it, the first time I had actual space to work, space to chop and rest and move things around without them falling off the edge, I understood why cooking had always felt like a struggle.
+But the first time I used it, the first time I had actual space to work, I understood why cooking had always felt like a struggle.

 This board sits on my counter now as it lives there, because it does, and it makes everything from slicing vegetables to laying out a cheese board feel like something I actually chose to do rather than something I was barely surviving.

-I found mine on Amazon kitchen finds for around 35 dollars, and I would pay three times that without hesitation.
+I found mine for around 35 dollars, and I would pay three times that without hesitation.

 The Pot That Changed How I Feel About Sunday Afternoons